Kmart: 1990–2001: New image

-In 1990, in an effort to update its image, Kmart introduced a new logo.
-It dropped the old-style italic "K" with a turquoise "mart" in favor of a red block letter K with the word "mart" written in script and contained inside the "K".
-Kmart then began remodeling stores shortly thereafter.
-This logo was replaced in 2004 with the current one.
-In 1990, Little Caesars Pizza opened its first in-store Kmart restaurant in Rochester, Michigan (coincidentally, Little Caesars and Kmart were both founded in Garden City, Michigan, in 1959 and 1962 respectively).
-In 1995, Kmart also tried to reinvent itself by using the short-lived name Today's Kmart.
+In an effort to update its image in 1990, Kmart introduced a new logo.
+It replaced the old-style italic "K" and turquoise "mart" with a red block letter "K" containing the word "mart" written in script.
+Kmart began remodeling stores shortly thereafter.
+That same year, Little Caesars Pizza opened its first in-store restaurant at a Kmart in Rochester, Michigan.
+Coincidentally, both companies were founded in Garden City, Michigan, Little Caesars in 1959 and Kmart 1962.
+In 1995, Kmart attempted to reinvent itself by using the short-lived name Today's Kmart.
+This 1990 logo was eventually replaced in 2004 with the current design.